pip-services/pip-services-docs/content/en/net/rpc/test/test_rest_client.md

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **method**: HttpMethod - HTTP method: "get", "head", "post", "put", "delete"
 - **route**: string - command route.
-The base route will be added to this route
+The base route will be added to this route.
 - **requestEntity**: object - request body object.